 Your video production partner should provide a questionnaire to help your group prioritize ideas.
 For nonprofits and nonprofit video producers alike, keeping your project on time and on budget is easy when proper time has been put into the initial stages.
 Animated video templates make the process easy.

-Video Clear Call-to-Action
+Creating a Clear Call-to-Action

-Your Video on Youtube
+Posting Your Video on YouTube

 - Add your own thumbnail.
 Do a little research on thumbnails by looking at what is available on YouTube.
 Chose one that is fitting for your nonprofit and draws your audience in particular.

 - Choose a short title.
 You don’t need a title that holds a description.
 Choose a brief title that draws your nonprofit audience.

 - Add a video description.
 Entertaining your audience begins with your nonprofit video description.
 Your objective is get people to click on the video link.

 - Use keywords in your video title and description.
 Think broadly as to what your followers may search for – they may not be searching for a video.
 Apply the same science of non-profit SEO when posting YouTube videos.

 - Use YouTube nonprofit annotations.
 Get a jump on your competition by using annotations specifically for YouTube nonprofit users.

 - Change your video posts.
 Attract more viewers to your video by changing the title during the first month of posting it.
 Post it often to social media platforms.